edgio-docs/edgio-docs/src/pages/guides/app_security/access_rules.md

 You cannot delete an access rule that is associated with a Security Application Manager configuration.
-Please either modify the Security Application Manager configuration to point to a different access rule or delete that Security Application Manager configuration.
+Please either modify the Security Application Manager configuration to point to a different access rule or delete that Security Application configuration.

-1. Check your Security Application Manager configurations to verify that the desired access rule is not in use.
+1. Check your Security Application configurations to verify that the desired access rule is not in use.
 2.
 3. Click **Delete Access Rule**.